yysun/apprun/README.md

 In case you want to use other technology, e.g. React, hyperScript and JSX, there two smaller size editions of js files.

 * apprun-zero.js: 1K, write view function with your preferred DOM virtualization technology, such as React
-* apprun-jsx.js: 4K, write view function using [virtual-hyperscript](https://github.com/Matt-Esch/virtual-dom/blob/master/virtual-hyperscript/README.md) or jsx/tsx
+* apprun-jsx.js: 4K, write view function using virtual-hyperScript or jsx/tsx
 * apprun.js: 64K, full edition, write view function in hyperScript, jsx and plain HTML

 ## TypeScript

-Once AppRun exposes a global object app that is accessible by JavaScript and TypScript directly.
+AppRun exposes a global object named app that is accessible by JavaScript and TypScript directly.
 It can also be compiled/bundled with your TypeScript file using webpack.

 Have fun and send pull requests.